 - 1 package puff pastry dough (2 sheets), defrosted if frozen about 17 ounces dough.

-- 3 1/2 cups mashed potatoes (fresh, left over, store-bought or instant) Note 1 equivalent of about 4 large-ish potatoes
+- 3 1/2 cups (730g) mashed potatoes (fresh, left over, store-bought or instant) Note 1 equivalent of about 4 large-ish potatoes

 - 2 tablespoons olive oil

 - 1 small onion, finely chopped

-- 2 tbsp dry onion soup mix (optional) or salt and pepper to taste
+- 2 tablespoons dry onion soup mix (optional) or salt and black pepper to taste

 - 1 egg plus one tablespoon water, mixed (for egg wash)

 - Heat oven to 400F/204C.

-- MAKE POTATO MIXTURE: To fry onions, heat oil on medium and saute onions for 5-6 minutes just until slightly brown.
-Combine onion and mashed potatoes in a bowl with a fork.
+- MAKE POTATO MIXTURE: To fry onions, heat oil on medium heat and sauté were onions for 5-6 minutes just until slightly brown.
+Combine potatoes and caramelized onions in a medium bowl with a fork.
 Season with salt and pepper or 2 tablespoons of dry onion soup mix - to taste.

-- MAKE KNISHES: On a lightly floured cutting board, unroll one sheet of dough.
-It should be about 1/4 inch thick or less.
-Stretch it out a bit if necessary.
-Spread a log of potato mixture - about 2 inches thick - along one side of the dough, Roll dough over the potato about 1 and 1/2 times in a jelly-roll fashion, making a log/roll.
-Cut away rest of dough for the next roll.
-Pinch seams together well (to ensure filling doesn't seep out).
+- MAKE KNISHES: On a lightly floured surface, unroll one sheet of dough.
+It should be about 1/4 inch/0.63cm thick or less.
+Stretch out or roll dough a bit if necessary.
+Spread a log of the savory filling potato mixture - about 2 inches/5cm thick - along one side of the rolled dough.
+Fold dough over the potato about 1 and 1/2 times in a jelly-roll fashion, making a log/roll.
+Cut away remaining dough with a sharp knife for the next roll.
+Tuck ends and pinch seams together well (to ensure filling doesn't seep out).
 Repeat with other half of dough on that sheet.
 Then do the same with the second sheet of dough.
 If you have extra dough and potato mixture left over, make a 5th roll.

-- BAKE: Place potato-filled knish rolls on a large parchment-lined (or foil-lined) pan, seam side down.
+- BAKE: Place rolls on a large baking sheet lined with parchment paper, seam side down.
 Brush egg wash on rolls which will create a glazed golden look (optional).
 Bake for 25-30 minutes to a golden brown, flaky pastry.
 If any filling seeps out, tuck it back into the knish roll with a knife.

-- TO SERVE: Cut rolls into 2 inch pieces on the diagonal and serve.
-To make ahead see Note 2.
+- TO SERVE: Cut rolls of finished knishes into 2 inch pieces on the diagonal and serve.
+To make ahead (recommended!) see Note 2.